mechatroner/sublime_rainbow_csv/README.md

    Description: Number of fields in the current record
 * _a.name_, _b.Person_age_, ... _a.{Good_alphanumeric_column_name}_
    Variable type: **string**
-   Description: Value of the field referenced by it's "name".
+   Description: Value of the field referenced by its "name".
 You can use this notation if the field in the first (header) CSV line has a "good" alphanumeric name
 * _a["object id"]_, _a['9.12341234']_, _b["%$ !!
 10 20"]_ ... _a["Arbitrary column name!"]_
    Variable type: **string**
-   Description: Value of the field referenced by it's "name".
+   Description: Value of the field referenced by its "name".
 You can use this notation to reference fields by arbitrary values in the first (header) CSV line, even when there is no header at all

 #### Notes: